 Singapore Sports Museum

 Dedicated to telling the stories of the nation’s sporting history, achievements and aspirations, the Singapore Sports Museum is the first sports-related museum on the island – a great one for fans of the Olympic Games, football and some less traditional sports.
-You can also tour Shimano Cycling World, with a collection of bicycles you can pull out one by one.
 There are also some cool interactive digital exhibitions.
+Certainly one of the more unusual things to do in Singapore!

 Where: Singapore Sports Hub

-When: Weekdays 10am to 8pm, weekends and holidays 10am to 9pm
+When: 10am to 8pm weekdays, 10am to 9pm weekends and holidays

 Also…